rutgers-apl/CASM-Verify/README.md

 ## Testing benchmarks
 We provide bash scripts that automatically runs the command to test CASM_Verify's benchmarks.
 Since running all CASM_Verify's benchmarks will take well over 24 hours, we divided the entire test cases into small sections.

 Before executing each benchmark, the scripts will print which test case it's running and the expected output: Whether (1) p1 is equivalent to p2, (2) p1 is not equivalent to p2. **If CASM_Verify experiences SMT Solver timeout, it will report that p1 is not equivalent to p2, but also output that it experiences SMT Solver timeout.**

+If you would like to skip any of the benchmarks in the script, you can press ctrl + c to stop the current benchmark and run the next benchmark.

 ### 0. Micro (Fast) Benchmarks.
 This script contains four benchmarks for quickly testing whether CASM_Verify can correctly verify that an implementation is correct.
 Estimated time required : ~36 minutes